Letterbook/FEP/fep/07d7/fep-07d7.md

 ## Motivation

 When a person follows a link to some ActivityPub powered site, the browser will navigate to the resource on that site.
 This is often *not* what the person would have prefered when they have an account on a different ActivityPub aware site.
-In order to interact with the linked resource from their own account, the person must separately open their home site and search for the resource.
+In order to interact with the linked resource from their own account, the person must separately open their home server and search for the resource.
 This is an awkward and sometimes confusing process, especially for people who are not already familiar with the idosyncracies of navigating a federated social network.

 Web-based protocol handling is a feature of modern web browsers.
-This allows a site to register with the user's browser as a handler for custom schemes.
+This allows a site to register with the user's browser as a handler for custom URI schemes.
 The browser will send links using that scheme to the registerd handler.
-This way, it's possible to direct links to the user's preferred server.
-The server can retrieve the resource and provide familiar and appropriate handling.
+This way, it's possible to direct links to the user's preferred server or application.
+The handler can retrieve the resource and provide familiar and appropriate presentation.
 Native ActivityPub clients can also take advantage of these URIs to provide similar handling.

 ## Context

 Similar proposals such as [Fedilinks] and [Mastodon Issue 19679][Mastodon19679] have been made, and were even [briefly implemented in Mastodon][MastodonRemove].
 There seems to be some concensus that custom protocol handlers have the technical capability to solve the problem of difficult interactions with cross-instance objects.
 There is also ample prior art for this approach. `mailto:` and `tel:` are common examples from web standards.
-Zoom uses an `zoommtg:` protocol to launch their desktop app, and Apple uses an `itms:` protocol to launch iTunes.
+Zoom uses a custom`zoommtg:` protocol to launch their desktop app, and Apple uses `itms:` to launch iTunes.

-It seems the main impediment was a perception of poor UX and limited adoption.
+It seems the main impediment to early attempts was a perception of poor UX and limited adoption.
 This seems to be mostly a chicken-and-egg problem.
 That will always be a problem, until it's not.
-The whole history of the fediverse is of going ahead with interoperable standards and letting adoption follow implementation.
+In this case, it seems it would be helpful to let standards drive implementation, as the opposite hasn't ocurred.
 This proposal also recommends behavior that is compatible with gradual adoption.

-Some [similar proposals][Mastodon14187] have also disussed targetting [action or behavior][Issue1], rather than content and schema.
+Some [similar proposals][Mastodon14187] have also disussed [emphasizing outcome][Issue1], rather than content.
 Encapsulating action is an understandable desire, and this proposal attempts to facilitate that.
 But the protocol aspect is firmly focussed on interaction with ActivityPub objects, without making any assumptions about the design or capabilities of current or future ActivityPub services.
 The hope is that this gives the resulting implementations better longevity.
 Documents can outlive software, and people should still be able to interact with them in useful ways.
 This also keeps the proposal scoped just to ActivityPub concerns, without imposing on other standards.

 ## Requirements